doougui/job/README.md

   - [ ] What are the most asked requirements?
   - [ ] Are full-stack jobs the majority?
   - [ ] Research what is asked on interviews

+Resume:
+Tailor de CV:
+  - Change title based on the role
+  - Highlight the skills based on the role
+  - Add projects if it is suitable for the job offer
+- Don't use buzzwords like "enthusiastic" or "proactive".
+Everybody does that and it says nothing
+- Maybe add a list of technical skills
+- Maybe add bullet points to job descriptions
+- Maybe add a technical courses to education
+- Maybe add "Other" section dedicated to culture stuff (https://prnt.sc/ibogqxl_Noyp)

+Interview: